 For example, the 150 magnitude ritual Quickening Cold Meat calls a thousand spirits from the Winter realm to inhabit nearby corpses.
-An identical formulaic ritual to call forth only five hundred spirits would be magnitude 140.
+An identical formulaic ritual to call forth only five hundred spirits might only be magnitude 140.

 The natural scale for a ritual is usually set by the nature of the intended target.
 Rituals that target individuals or groups are much lower magnitude than rituals that target an army.
 The Law of Scale makes it increasingly difficult to create a ritual that affects an Imperial army that is lower than magnitude 70.